microshare/microshare.github.io/docs/1/getting-started/data-workflow.md

 {% endhighlight %}

-### Data lake advanced queries
+### Data Lake Advanced Queries
-You can use [VIEWS](https://microshare.github.io/docs/0.1/getting-started/views-guide/) to do advanced queries to the data lake.
+You can use [Views Guide](../views-guide) for running advanced queries against the data lake.

 Views run an aggregation query on the data lake entries and can take parameters.
 The returned format is the same as the read.